Saady03/porto/content/authors/admin/_index.md

     url: http://www.imsp-benin.com/

 # Short bio (displayed in user profile at end of posts)
-bio: I am an Atmospheric Physicist.
-Apart from teaching activities, I do research in the Micrometeorology and have developed an interest in land surface interactions because of the effects they have on climate from small to global scale.
-In addition, due to the strong feedback between aerosol particles, energy, carbon cycle, water vapor fluxes and climate (precipitation), I started few years ago to study these particles (aerosol matters).
+bio: I am an Atmospheric Physicist.I do research in the Micrometeorology and have developed
+     an interest in land surface interactions.

 # Interests to show in About widget
 interests: